Validation Reference

 API Domain Resources

-The API response body is serialized into a json object with the Request’s Name as the top-level key.
-The API status code is included in the output domain resources.
+as the top-level key.
+The API status code is included in the output domain resources under status

 Example output: